SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs: Numerical Results

-We analyze how causal structure recovery methods scale with number of variables under the nonlinear SVAR model in ~\eqref{eq:varL-sem}.
+We analyze how causal structure recovery methods scale with number of variables under the nonlinear SVAR model in ~\eqref{eq:linear_svar}.
 Specifically, we set the lag order to $L=3$ and time horizon $T=200$, vary the dimension given from the set $d \in \{10,20,30,40,50\}$, while keeping the expected graph sparsity constant.
-Additionally, we average the results across five seeds to compare the performance across different baselines. \cref{fig:shd_scalability} (left) presents our plots the total structural Hamming distance, $\mathrm{SHD}_{\mathrm{total}} = \sum_{\ell=1}^{L} \mathrm{SHD}(A_\ell) + \mathrm{SHD}(B)$, on logarithmic scale to accommodate the large dynamic range across methods and dimensions.
-Here, we set $B \equiv 0$ and count all true instantaneous edges as skipped for methods that do not model instantaneous causality (eg., DYNOTEARS, PCMCI+).
-Given this unified evaluation, \textsc{SC3D} has the lowest or comparable total SHD performance across all dimensions, whereas PCMCI+ and VAR-LiNGAM exhibit rapid increase in SHD performance as the dimension $d$ increases.
+Additionally, we average the results across five seeds to compare the performance across different baselines. \cref{fig:shd_scalability} (left) presents our plots the total structural Hamming distance,

+where $\mathrm{SHD}(G,G^\star)$ denotes the structural Hamming distance between the estimated directed adjacency support $G$ and the ground-truth support $G^\star$.
+The metric is shown on a logarithmic scale to accommodate the large dynamic range across methods and dimensions.
+For methods that do not provide an instantaneous adjacency matrix under this evaluation protocol, we set $B \equiv 0$ and count all true instantaneous edges as skipped for methods that do not model instantaneous causality (eg., DYNOTEARS, PCMCI+).
+Given this unified evaluation, \textsc{SC3D} has the lowest or comparable total SHD performance across all dimensions and significantly outperforms a number of temporal baselines whose total structural error grow rapidly as the dimension $d$ increases.
+While DYNOTEARS yields lower SHD in certain scenarios, it can be regarded as a more restricted temporal differentiable benchmark due to its linearity assumptions.

 To separate the scalability with regards to temporal lag only structure, \cref{fig:shd_scalability} (right) illustrates the lag-only error $\mathrm{SHD}_A$ for \textsc{SC3D} and DYNOTEARS in a linear scale to earmark absolute differences in lag recovery.
 Even though \textsc{SC3D}, DYNOTEARS and TCDF outperform the classical baselines in terms of scalability, it is clearly evident that \textsc{SC3D} consistently achieves lower $\mathrm{SHD}_A$ even when dimensions increase which showcases more accuracy in recovery of lagged dependencies.
 Moreover, the low variance across random seeds indicate stable optimization and structural recovery.
 In summary, we can say that \textsc{SC3D} demonstrated robust lagged structure learning along with stable handling of instantaneous effects, which accounts for its exceptional scalability to high dimensional regimes.